-- The process is constantly adjusted depending on the score of the game. - When the goal differential reaches six goals or more, the referee will summon opposing coaches for a meeting the referee's role is not to arbitrate but to clarify the arrangement between the coaches, and to then continue the game.
-Coaches can decide to continue to play with the same players; in this case, the score will continue to fluctuate.
-Or teams can agree to leave the score 0-4 (the maximum allowable difference in Rec) and come to ANY agreement between them to continue the game: teams can swap players, can add extra goalies, or make any combination of moves to make the game more even and more enjoyable for all involved.
+- There is no mandatory adjustment required for games that become lopsided.
+However, it is recommended, in the spirit of the game, for the coach of the winning team to make some modifications to allow for a more even contest.
+The winning team may remove a player or two, remove the stronger players, or play with fewer players in attack to balance the game. - After a six goal difference, the two teams can agree to leave the score 0-4 (the maximum allowable difference in Rec) and come to ANY agreement between them to continue the game: teams can swap players, can add extra goalies, or make any combination of moves to make the game more even and more enjoyable for all involved.
 (NOTE: the game must continue to be between registered ASA youth players; for insurance reasons, non-ASA players and/or adults cannot join.)
+The official referee may elect to continue to referee the game, or may leave the game, but the two teams will retain use of the field until the normal game end-time.